The following are guidelines to know when and how to refer a student for counseling.

-- 1. You may want to share your concern for a student by suggesting that the student talk with the counselor.
-Information that you may want to share with the student about TSC Counseling Center that may lessen fears about going include:
+- You may want to share your concern for a student by suggesting that the student talk with the counselor.
+Information that you may want to share with the student about TSC Counseling Services that may lessen fears about going include:

-- d.
-Information will not be released without the student's written permission (the usual exception being cases of harm and danger to the student or others).
+d.
+Information will not be released without the student’s written permission (exceptions include if the student wants to hurt themselves or someone else.)

-- Try to contact one of the clinical therapists personally.
-If you cannot reach any one of the therapists, contact the secretary of TSC Counseling Center to make arrangements.
-If it is an emergency, inform the secretary so that one of the therapists can be immediately informed.
+- Try to contact the counselor personally.
+If you cannot reach the counselor please contact the administrative assistant of Student Life to make arrangements.
+If it is an emergency, inform the administrative assistant so that she can contact the counselor or call campus security.

 - Make the referral in as positive a way as possible.
-Clarify your reasons for giving the referral, so the student feels like he/she is being sent to a helping resource, rather than feeling rejected, denied or put-down.
+Clarify your reasons for giving the referral, so the student feels like he/she/they are being sent to a helping resource, rather than feeling rejected, denied or put-down.